 InSinkErator garbage disposals do not come with power cords.
 That being said you have an option to buy a power cord separately (I have seen Amazon listings where disposals and power cords are sold together).
-The reason for not including power cords is they are not required if you already have a disposal, you can use the old power cord to connect the new.
+The reason for not including power cords is they are not required if you already have a disposal, you can use the old power cord to connect to the new.
 This saves you some money.

 Non-removable splash guards

 Well, they are actually removable once you disconnect the disposal from the sink but they are not removable if you try that from the sink top.
-This makes it difficult to change a worn out splash guard.
+This makes it difficult to change a worn-out splash guard.